hashicorp/nomad/website/source/docs/job-specification/task.html.md

   with user-defined metadata.

 - `resources` <code>([Resources][]: <required>)</code> - Specifies the minimum
-  resource requirements such as RAM, CPU, disk, and network.
+  resource requirements such as RAM, CPU, and network.

 - `service` <code>([Service][]: nil)</code> - Specifies integrations with
   [Consul][] for service discovery.
 Nomad automatically registers when a task